coderefinery/instructor-training/_episodes/06-teaching.md

 - [Reprodubicle research](https://coderefinery.github.io/reproducible-research/)

-> ## Summary and lesson learnt
+> ## Summary and lessons learned
 >
-> Summarize your discussions together (all groups) and discuss on how to improve the process for the next round of lesson discussions.
+> Summarize your discussions together (all groups) and discuss how to
+> improve the process for the next round of lesson discussions.
 {: .task}

 ---